How to solve math problems

 -

-- Keep returning to the problem and the material few times and keep it all in the back of your mind as much as possible.
+- Keep returning to the problem and the material and keep it all in the back of your mind as much as possible.
 Think about it every time when you have a quiet moment.

 - When you have done the above, your brain will have something to work on in the background, and eventually an idea will come to you.
 Execute the idea.